Nexenta/nexentastor-csi-driver/README.md

 ### Dynamically provisioned volumes

-For dynamic volume provisioning, the administrator needs to setup a _StorageClass_ pointing to the driver.
+For dynamic volume provisioning, the administrator needs to set up a _StorageClass_ pointing to the driver.
 Default driver parameters may be overwritten in `parameters` section:

 ```yaml